18 Country Stars Who Disappeared From The Limelight

 The music industry is a tough business.
 It takes a lot for an artist to not only make it in the music industry, but also survive enough to have a long lasting career.
-Fame can come pretty quickly in country music, but it can also fades just as fast.
+Fame can come pretty quickly, but it also fades just as fast.
 Some artists climb all the way to the top only to fall right to the bottom, and although many leave on their own accord, there are plenty who are forced out.
-Here’s a look at 10 country artists who completely disappeared from the limelight!
+Here’s a look at 18 country artists who completely disappeared from the limelight!

-This group is the definition of a ‘one hit wonder.’
+This group meets the definition of a one hit wonder.
 Cole Deggs & The Lonesome only had one major hit “I Got More” which was released in 2007.
 The song peaked at No. 25 on the charts, which wasn’t bad for a break-out band, but when they released their second single it barely made an impact.
 They were immediately dropped from their label and haven’t been heard from since!

 17. Cyndi Thomson